Quantized Convolution Fusion Patterns#

 BiasAdd : If present, must be the first op in the epilogue subgraph and can only appear once.

-0 to 4 Binary or Unary operations are supported in the epilogue subgraph.
+N=20, 0 to 20 Binary or Unary operations are supported in the epilogue subgraph.

 F2F/F2Q Conversion Subgraph : Converts the output tensor from floating-point to floating-point or quantized data type.
 It can be one of the following subgraphs.
 See TypeCast and Quantize operations in Graph API.